Policy Details | |||

 Please contact the Admissions and Curriculum Support Team on (01206) 712777 for further information and to confirm fee status.

 Many courses may carry an additional charge for specific vocational materials and/or visits.
-These are payable at enrolment although most visit payments will become due during the academic year.
 A facility to pay online for visits and other costs is available via our online store, Tuition Payments | Colchester Institute Online Store.

-Where a Disclosure and Barring Service (DBS) disclosure is required the relevant fee charged by the DBS may be passed on to the applicant/student.
+Where a Disclosure and Barring Service (DBS) disclosure is required, the relevant fee charged by the DBS may be passed on to the applicant/student.
 If an applicant does not subsequently obtain a place on their chosen course, the DBS fee is not refundable.
 This charge will become due when the DBS form is submitted.

 A fee of £15 is payable for student status letters provided by Registry to support student bank applications, gym membership etc.